• Recipes

 Should I inject pork butt?

-I don't, but you can add flavors and moisture with an injection.
-But pork butt is very moist, and I want it to taste like pork butt.
+I don't, but you can add extra flavor or moisture.
+Pork butt is already rich and juicy on its own, and I like it to taste like pork butt, not marinade.

-Should pork butt I trim the fat pad and cook with it up or down?
+Should I trim the fat pad and cook with it up or down?

 Pulled Pork on a Gas Grill from 101 Cooking for Two